ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

     {INFO: Projecting values from Aggregated and Non-Aggregated result-sets}

-    * When values are selected from a time-series (or a range of time-series entries) that **has** been aggregated, they are selected per-group.
+    * When values are selected from a time series (or a range of time series entries) that **has** been aggregated, they are selected per-group.
     * When values are selected from a series or a range that **hasn't** been aggregated, they are selected from the entire result-set.